>:FTS

 The enshittification of Google Search has been long in the making - but it’s recent dip in quality is truly unprecedented.
 I’ve already written a little bit about the situation over on Down The Ladder, but what I didn’t include in that original piece is any kind of alternative that you could use instead.

 Wiby is the option more geared towards “classic” results, and Marginalia is the option that is broader in scope, focusing more on contemporary websites and articles.
 And the best part of both: no hallucinating AI overviews in sight!
-I highly recommend you play around with both of these - it’s extremely novel and interesting to interface with a search engine whose #1 priority is delivering you information you want to see, instead of rewarding keyword shuffling games and AI slop.
+I highly recommend you play around with both of these - it’s refreshing to interface with a search engine whose #1 priority is delivering you information you want to see, instead of rewarding keyword shuffling games and AI slop.

 >: SELF, and the art of the neo-flash game